-This change in reporting practice can be seen across the province, as school districts work to better align themselves with the Ministry of Education’s reporting policy and with BC’s redesigned curriculum.
+This change in reporting practice can be seen across the province, as school districts work to better align themselves with the Ministry of Education’s Draft reporting policy and with BC’s redesigned curriculum.
 We believe it is important that Langley families receive meaningful information about their child’s learning.
 This shift will:

 - Focus on learning as a continuous process

 - Support a better understanding of learning; focus on next steps

 - Empower students to take ownership of their learning

 - Foster hope, efficacy (belief in themselves), and a culture of learning

 Research is clear that traditional letter grades signal the end of learning by suggesting that a particular subject is mastered or completed, but learning is actually a continuous process.
 The use of Proficiency levels will allow teachers to share where a student is currently at in their learning, as well as where they are going next.
 This model fosters a growth mindset for students, the empowering confidence that our abilities will continue to develop with hard work, effort, and determination.

 Proficiency levels, as seen below, describe student learning based on widely held expectations for the grade level and time of year.
 Proficiency Scales, and the language of ‘Emerging’, ‘Developing’, ‘Proficient’, and ‘Extending’, will be used to describe student progress in all subject areas within a model of communicating student strengths, areas for growth, and ways to support learning at home and at school.
 This is the proficiency scale currently being used by the BC Ministry of Education.

 - Grades tend to diminish students’ interest in whatever they’re learning.